Seven Days in May: Filming

 Frankenheimer considered the scene in which Douglas's character visits the president to be a masterful bit of acting which would have been very difficult for most actors to sustain.
 He had done similar scenes on many television shows, and not only the acting but also every camera angle and shot were extensively planned and rehearsed.
 Frankenheimer paid particular attention to ensuring that all three actors in the scene were in focus for dramatic impact.
 Many of Frankenheimer's signature techniques were used in scenes such as this throughout the film, including his "depth of focus" shot with one or two people near the camera and another or others in the distance and the "low angle, wide-angle lens" (set at f/11) which he considered to give "tremendous impact" on a scene.

-The film is set several years in the future from the time of its release.
-Although "1970" appears on a Pentagon display and the registration sticker on the rear license plate of Senator Prentice's Bentley sedan, the day/date indicator in the Pentagon depicts TUES / MAY 13, a date occurring only in such post-1964 years as 1969, 1975, 1980 or 1986.
+Seven Days in May is set several years in the future from the time of its release.
+Although "1970" appears on a Pentagon display and the registration sticker on the rear license plate of Senator Prentice's Bentley sedan, the day/date indicator in the Pentagon depicts "Tues / May 13", a date occurring only in such post-1964 years as 1969, 1975, 1980 or 1986.
 Other nods include a situation room which was designed to seem futuristic, as well as the use of then-futuristic technology of video teleconferencing and the recently issued and exotic-looking M16 rifle.
 Additionally, the concept of a nuclear treaty between Cold War powers anticipated the actual existence of one.

-Soundtrack
+Score

 David Amram, who had previously scored Frankenheimer's The Manchurian Candidate (1962), originally provided music for the film, but Lewis was unsatisfied with his work.
-Jerry Goldsmith, who had worked with the producer and Douglas on Lonely Are the Brave (also 1962) and The List of Adrian Messenger (1963), was signed to rescore the project.

-Goldsmith composed a very brief score (lasting around 15 minutes) using only pianos and percussion; he later scored Seconds (1966) and The Challenge (1982) for Frankenheimer.
+Jerry Goldsmith, who had worked with the producer and Douglas on Lonely Are the Brave (1962) and The List of Adrian Messenger (1963), was signed to rescore the project.
+Goldsmith composed a very brief score (lasting around 15 minutes) using only pianos and percussion.
 In 2013, Intrada Records released Goldsmith's music for the film on a limited-edition CD—paired with Maurice Jarre's score for The Mackintosh Man, although that film was produced by Warner Bros. while Seven Days in May was theatrically released by Paramount.
 The entire Seven Arts Productions library had been acquired by Warner Bros. back in 1967.